 Table.
 Sensitivity and Specificity of More Than 1 mm of ST-Segment Elevation in V1, V3 R, and V4 R

-Isolated right ventricular infarct is extremely rare and may be interpreted erroneously as left ventricular anteroseptal infarction on ECG because of ST-segment elevation in leads V1 -V4.[35, 36] Some have suggested that the differential diagnosis between the 2 abnormalities can be distinguished by using vectorial analysis.
+Isolated right ventricular infarct is extremely rare and may be interpreted erroneously as left ventricular anteroseptal infarction on ECG because of ST-segment elevation in leads V1 -V4.[34, 35] Some have suggested that the differential diagnosis between the 2 abnormalities can be distinguished by using vectorial analysis.
 The mean ST-segment vector in right ventricular infarction usually is directed anteriorly and to the right (>100°).

 In an anteroseptal left ventricular infarct, the mean ST-segment vector is oriented leftward between -30° and -90°; thus, analysis of the frontal and horizontal plane axis of the mean ST-segment vector can distinguish electrocardiographically between myocardial infarction at these 2 sites.
 There has also been some discussion about right ventricular infarctions giving rise to an epsilon wave.
 However, because of the low voltage of this wave, low sensitivity, and low specificity, this electrocardiographic feature is of little value in daily practice.

-Disproportionate elevation of right-sided filling pressures when compared with left-sided hemodynamics represents the hallmark of right ventricular infarction.
+Disproportionate elevation of right-sided filling pressures when compared with pulmonary artery and left-sided hemodynamics represents the hallmark of right ventricular infarction.

 Other interesting hemodynamic features of right ventricular infarction include the following: